Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-api-reference.md

    getTrackingIdentifier(final AdobeCallback<String> callback)
 ```

 * _callback_ is invoked with the tracking Identifier string value.
+When an AdobeCallbackWithError is provided, an AdobeError can be returned in the eventuality of an unexpected error or if the default timeout (5000ms) is met before the callback is returned with analytics tracking identifier.

 #### **Example**